 How much does it cost to go to the dentist without insurance?

-So how much is a dentist visit without insurance?
 Depending on your financial resources, costs for going to the dentist without insurance can be really expensive.
-To get an idea, have a look at these approximate dentist costs without insurance:
+You can have a look at these costs for a better idea.

 - Professional cleaning: $75–$200